k4kpk/k4kpk.github.io/_posts/2013-04-28-15v-power-wand-for-kx3.md

 1. Screw on the cap with the spring.
 1. Insert your batteries,
 1. Screw on the cap without the spring.
 1. Push the leg tips over the caps, to cover the screw ends.
-You could skip this step, but since I'll be stuffing my power wand inside a backpack, I don't want the screws ripping my pack.
 1. Bask in the glory of a job well done.

 Update (2017): I replaced the chair leg tips with large diameter heat-shrink tubing.
 Tubing weighs less than the chair tips.